Get in Touch

 • Using successful information gathering techniques

-• Identifying the key points
+• Identifying key points

 • Creating strong openings and closings

-• Making it big, bold and brilliant
+• Making it big, bold, and brilliant

 Example/Exercise